ACloudGuru-Resources/Course_Google_Certified_Professional_Cloud_Network_Engineer/README.md

 # Overview

-Organized to in to PCNE Chapter and subjects, these labs are for you to quickly deploy GCP network services for organizations both large and small.
+Organized by PCNE Chapter.
+In each folder are deployment manager templates that have been created for you Network Specialist to deploy GCP network services.

- - These template deployment files are modified versions of the Cloud Foundation Toolkit Project.
+ - These template deployment files are modified versions from the Cloud Foundation Toolkit Project.
     - https://github.com/GoogleCloudPlatform/cloud-foundation-toolkit
  - The files are made up of two parts:
     - source Python files located in the templates directory